delawaremathguy/ShoppingList17/README.md

 * the `visitationOrder` property of a Core Data Location has been renamed to `position` in the corresponding SwiftData Location model.
 * the `dateLastPurchased` property of a Core Data Item has been renamed to `lastPurchased` in the corresponding SwiftData Item model.
 * the `id` properties of Core Data Items and Locations have been renamed to `referenceID` in the corresponding SwiftData models, since models in SwiftData are already Identifiable and you can not have your own `id` property.
 * Although I did briefly test the possibility of using an existing Core Data store from iOS16, that appears to be either not possible or at least fairly complicated.
 Given the level of this project, I think doing anything in this direction is really beyond the scope of what we have here.
-However, if you have been using ShoppingList already and don't want to lose existing data, SL16 added the capability to archive your data through the Files App; and now SL17 can import that data from the Files App.
+However, if you have been using ShoppingList already and don't want to lose existing data, SL16 added the capability to archive your data to the Files App; and now SL17 can import that data from the Files App.
 * What was previously called the "Purchased List," which included only "items not on the shopping list," has been changed to be a listing of **all** your items, whether on the shopping list or not.
 This view is now the "All My Items" list.
 Items that are on the shopping list will appear with a cart icon on the right side.
 This way, there will be no confusion in maybe adding something new to the shopping list that's already on the list (but not displayed).
 * The previous notion of sectioning out what is now the "All My Items" list into those recently purchased and then everything else has been re-envisioned.
 The new UI offers a segmented control above the list with options to display either by name or by (most recent) purchase date.
 The notion of a "history mark" preference has been removed, and the previous sectioning controls that were attached to the first section's header have been removed.
 * The "Shopping List" tab UI has also been changed to have a segmented control above the list with options to display either by name or by location, and the previous sectioning controls that were attached to the first section's header have been removed.